-WATERTOWN, MA -- President Barack Obama said victims of the Boston Marathon explosions still deserve to know the motives and the planning behind the deadly blasts, even as he acknowledged that the capture of a second suspect in Boston brought to a close a trying five days for his presidency and for the nation.
+WASHINGTON (AP) - April 20, 2013 (WPVI) -- President Barack Obama pledged to seek answers for the victims of the Boston Marathon explosions about the motives and the planning behind the deadly blasts, even as he acknowledged that the capture of a second suspect brought to a close a trying five days for his presidency and for the nation.

 "All in all it's been a tough week," he said.
 "But we've seen the character of our country once more."

 The marathon blasts and the hunt for the suspects that both terrorized Boston and captivated the country were the predominant worries at the White House.
-But the capture of one suspect Friday, following the death in a shootout of another, capped a frenzied week in Boston, Washington and elsewhere around the country.
+But the capture of one suspect Friday, following the death in a shootout of another, capped an extraordinary week in Boston, Washington and elsewhere around the country.

 A massive explosion leveled a Texas fertilizer plant Wednesday, leaving at least 14 people dead, 200 injured and a staggering 60 others still unaccounted.
 On Tuesday, letters addressed to Obama and to a U.S. senator were found to contain traces of poisonous ricin.
 An Elvis impersonator was arrested and charged with threatening the president's life.

 "I'm confident that we have the courage and the resilience and the sprit to overcome these challenges and to go forward," Obama said late Friday at the White House, just over an hour after law-enforcement officials apprehended 19-year-old Dzhokhar Tsarnaev as a suspect in Monday's explosions at Boston's venerable race.